Irving dominates second half as Celtics beat Thunder

 Later, with less than 10 seconds to play, Irving hit a layup to seal the win.

-Irving scored 15 of his points in the fourth quarter.
-Forward Al Horford also made big contributions and finished with 20 points.
+Irving scored 15 points in the fourth quarter.
+Forward Al Horford also made big contributions with a couple of late 3-pointers to finish with 20 points.

+“It looks good every time it leaves his hands, and it looks good in practice every time it leaves his hands,” Celtics coach Brad Stevens said of Horford.
+“He’s made himself into one heck of a shooter.
+He stayed ahead of the curve with where the game was going, and all the credit goes to him for that.”

-Paul George led the Thunder with 25 points, while Westbrook had 19 points, six rebounds and 11 assists.
+Paul George led the Thunder with 25 points, and Westbrook had 19 points, six rebounds and 11 assists.

 The Thunder led by as many as 18 in the first half, but the Celtics opened the second half with an 11-3 run as the Thunder went 3 of 10 from the field in the same span.